QuocLam-io/dailychallenger/README.md

 ## <a name="tech-stack">⚙️ Tech Stack</a>

+- Javascript
-- Next.js
+- React
-- PostgreSQL
+- Typescript
-- Upstash
+- Vite
-- ImageKit
+- Clerk
-- TypeScript
+- Motion
-- Resend
+- Supabase
-- Tailwind CSS
+- Zustand

 ## <a name="features">🔋 Features</a>